virgesmith/UKCensusAPI/README.md

 - geography: retrieve a list of area codes of a particular type within a given region of another (larger) type.
 - data: retrieve data from a table using a query built from the metadata and geography.

-Data and metadata are cached locally to minimise requests to nomisweb.co.uk.
+Data and metadata are cached locally to minimise requests to the data providers.

-Using the interactive query builder, and a known table, you can constuct a programmatically reusable query selecting categories, specific category values, and (optionally) geography, See example below.
+Using the interactive query builder, and a known table, you can construct a programmatically reusable query selecting categories, specific category values, and (optionally) geography, See example below.

 Queries can subsequently be programmatically modified to switched to a different geographical region and/or resolution.